manfredimiraula/truefilm/README.md

 2. Part of the checks that I would like to introduce are outlined in the file "eda-truefilm-etl-end-to-end.jpynb".
 For example, checking for duplication is an important check we should always carry.
 However, I also realise that duplication of data sometime is acceptable (e.g. when two movies have the same title but different release_date), thus there should be allignment between technical and business stakeholders to really understand the goal of the data and how the data should ultimately be used to craft a piepeline that make it easier to query the data for the ultimate-user.
 3. I notices that some of the abstracts and URLs extracted form the wikipedia dump are inconsistent with movie titles.
 This makes sense since sometimes movie titles are similar to English (or other languages) words and composition of words.
 In order to have a cleaner output, we could think of implementing a simple NLP process by which we analyze the text in the abstract to take into account words that can be referred to the movie industry (e.g. produced, movie/film, actors, etc..).
 Currently we have some spurious data in the final database as some URLs refer to pages on Wikipedia that are not related to the movie title.
 With the data at hand I wasn't able to find a good way to parametrize the cleaning of those bits.

+# Known issues and next steps
+1. Increase the efficiency of the XML parsing by implementing multiprocessing or using PySpark
+2. Cleanse the wikipedia dump from spurious data